opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/waf_domain_v1.md

 * `cipher` - (Optional) Cipher suite to use with TLS.
 Possible values are:
   * `cipher_default` - Default cipher suite: Good browser compatibility, most clients supported, sufficient for most scenarios
-  * `cipher_1` - Cipher suite 1: Recommended configuration, best combination of compatibility and security
+  * `cipher_1` - Cipher suite 1: Recommended configuration, the best combination of compatibility and security
   * `cipher_2` - Cipher suite 2: Strict compliance with forward secrecy requirements of PCI DSS and excellent protection, but older browsers may be unable to access the websites
   * `cipher_3` - Cipher suite 3: Support for ECDHE, DHE-GCM, and RSA-AES-GCM algorithms but not CBC